LpeX/kilo-tool-readme/README.md

 1. Make sure you downloaded the latest version of Cheat Engine from the link provided

-2. The install is quite straight forward, at the end launch Cheat Engine (you can try out the tutorial if you want)
+2. The install is quite straightforward, at the end launch Cheat Engine (you can try out the tutorial if you want)

 3. We are going to use Cheat Engine to find our Cemu_Base code

-4. In Cheat Engine there will be a icon that is glowing different colours, you will want to clik that button and select Cemu from the list provided.
+4. In Cheat Engine there will be an icon that is glowing different colours, you will want to clik that button and select Cemu from the list provided.

 5. Now that the Cemu process has been selected right click on the box right of where it says Value Type and select the top option which should say "Define new custom type (Auto Assembler)"